 Transaction Input Tax Claimable?
 Account for Output Tax?
-Clothing and accessories (e. shoes, belts, bags, and eyewear) g.
-Generally no. No, unless: Grooming-related products as services nd Exceptions are: (a) Uniforms and protective clothing required to be worn for work purposes; (b) You are in the business of selling the products worn by your employees; or (c) Your business requires staff to look attractive or project a uniform image when serving customers.
-Input tax has been claimed as an exception in the middle column; and The cost of the good given away is &gt; \$200

-For more information,

-please refer to o paragraphs

-7.13 to 7.16.
+Clothing and accessories (e.g. shoes, belts, bags, and eyewear) Generally no. No, unless: Grooming-related products and services Exceptions are: (a) Uniforms and protective clothing required to be worn for work purposes; (b) You are in the business of selling the products • worn by your employees; or (c) Your business requires staff to look attractive or project a uniform image when serving customers.
+2. The cost of the good given away is > \$200 For more information, please refer to paragraphs 7.13 to 7.16.